Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 - Like for single-player bandit, focus on $\E_{\mu}[T_k^j(T)]$ expected number of selections of any sub-optimal arm $k$.
 - Same information-theoretic tools, using a "change of law" lemma.
-- Improving the state-of-the-art because of our decomposition, not because of a new tool.
+- It improved the state-of-the-art because of our decomposition, not because of new tools.

 > \strut\hfill$\hookrightarrow$ See our paper for details!